280 dorms in Copenhagen

 It varies from dormitory to dormitory in Copenhagen how long you can stay there.
 Some places require you to move within 3 months of graduation.
 Most of the halls of residence in Copenhagen are intended for students, so in order for new students to get a place, graduates often have to move out.

-Many halls of residence have waiting lists or interest lists that you can sign up for up to 3 months before the expected start of your studies.
-If you want to optimize your chances of getting a dorm room, it’s a good idea to apply in several places and to apply for a dorm room in places that ask for a motivated application – you might be lucky enough to bypass the long waiting lists and be invited to visit the dorm, see your (maybe) future dorm room and meet your (maybe) new dorm mates.
+Many halls of residences in Copenhagen have waiting lists or interest lists inwhich you can register for.
+In most cases you and sign up 3 months before the expected start of your studies.
+If you want to optimize your chances of getting a Copenhagen dorm, it’s a good idea to apply several places and to apply for a dorm room in places that ask for a motivated application – you might be lucky enough to bypass the long waiting lists and be invited to visit the dorm, see your (maybe) future dorm room and meet your (maybe) new dorm mates.

 There are also many private and independent halls of residence in Copenhagen, where you can apply without the big management companies and often avoid the long waiting lists.
 Other halls of residence in Copenhagen have ongoing vacancies and you can even book directly through their website.
 Get an overview of available rooms and application deadlines here.